Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 401 of Meeus index or 1354 from Brown series.

-The length of the lunation is 29 days, 13 hours and 9 minutes.
-It is 1 hour and 21 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 13 hours and 9 minutes and it is 1 hour and 21 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 25 minutes longer than the mean synodic month length.
 It is 6 hours and 38 minutes shorter compared to 21st century's longest synodic month length.

-8 days after point of apogee on 13 June 2032 at 16:28 in ♌ Leo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next perigee on 25 June 2032 at 14:55 in ♑ Capricorn.
+8 days since point of apogee on 13 June 2032 at 16:28 in ♌ Leo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next perigee on 25 June 2032 at 14:55 in ♑ Capricorn.

 The Moon is 374 820 km (232 902 mi) away from Earth and getting closer over the next 3 days until the point perigee when Earth-Moon distance is going to be 362 652 km (225 342 mi).

-2 days after ascending node on 19 June 2032 at 13:56 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 2 July 2032 at 05:24 in ♉ Taurus.
+2 days after ascending node on 19 June 2032 at 13:56 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 2 July 2032 at 05:24 in ♉ Taurus.

 At 16:28 the Moon is meeting its standstill point to reach South declination of ∠-19.677°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠19.659° at the point of next standstill in ♊ Gemini on 5 July 2032 at 14:56.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠19.659° at the point of next northern standstill in ♊ Gemini on 5 July 2032 at 14:56.

 In 1 day on 23 June 2032 at 11:32 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.